StartArticlesZombie professionals: how can HR improve team performance?

 Camila Paiva

-Camila Paiva is the director of people and management at Pontaltech, company specialized in integrated VoiceBot solutions, SMS, e-mail, chatbot and RCS
+Camila Paiva is the director of people and management at Pontaltech, a company specialized in integrated solutions of VoiceBot, SMS, email, chatbot, and RCS.

 RELATED ARTICLES